 All across the South, laws separated where black and white people could eat, shop, live, and work.
 It was not uncommon for protesting black Americans to be arrested for resisting the status quo.
 In their training, the students had practiced being shoved and thrown to the ground.
 The plan was to remain calm, to not respond to physical aggression.
 This strategy assured that the content of their message was not tainted by violence.

 Though we might now remember many of these protests in a less controversial light, it is easy to forget how intensely radical the ideas of Civil Rights protesters were at the time they demonstrated.
 Many states sent black Americans to jail for protesting segregation using outdated statutes restricting where and when people could assemble.
-Rev. Martin Luther King, Jr. himself was arrested in Albany, New York for praying outside a government building to end racial segregation.
+Rev. Martin Luther King, Jr. himself was arrested in Albany, Georgia for praying outside a government building to end racial segregation.
 Even though police did not always respect his First Amendment rights, King recognized the value free speech offered Civil Rights protesters who challenged the status quo.

 Vietnam Protests and the Free Speech Movement